-In tandem with polyphasic sleeping, the Eisenhower Matrix is a potentially useful tool to combat sleep deprivation during adaptation by focusing on the current tasks and keeping the mind busy and not distracted by sleep deprivation symptoms themselves.
-Despite all the extra hours gained with successful polyphasic adaptations, it would be pointless if one has poor time management skills.
-Hence, this tool can also be used as a long term guide to better time-management skills during waking hours.
+In tandem with polyphasic sleeping, the Eisenhower Matrix is a potentially useful tool to combat sleep deprivation during adaptation.
+It does so by focusing on the current tasks and keeping the mind busy.
+A busy mindset would keep sleep deprivation symptoms at bay nicely.
+Despite all the extra hours from a polyphasic schedule, it would be pointless if one has poor time management skills.
+Hence, this tool can also be a long term guide to better time-management skills during waking hours.

 How the matrix works

 The US President Eisenhower’s powerful work ethics has helped him accomplish various groundbreaking projects in his life.
 He claimed, “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent”3.

-|Important||B Tasks – Important tasks that can be delayed but require constant attention.||A Tasks – Highly important issues that should be dealt with immediately due to certain consequences.|
+|Important||B Tasks – Important tasks that can delay but require constant attention.||A Tasks – Highly important issues to deal with immediately due to certain consequences.|

-|Not Important||D Tasks – Tasks that can be avoided completely.||C Tasks – Urgent but not the most important.
-Can be done by someone else or right away or moved to another date.|
+|Not Important||D Tasks – Avoid these tasks completely.||C Tasks – Urgent but not the most important.
+Someone else can take care of these tasks right away or move to another date.|

 Table 1.
 The Eisenhower Matrix

-- Important & Urgent Tasks: These tasks are to be dealt with first and foremost, because they can leave dire consequences if not handled in time1,2.
+One has to deal with these tasks first and foremost.
+They can leave dire consequences if not handled in time1,2.
 Examples: putting out a house fire2, treating a snake bite, completing an online homework assignment in the next 15 minutes, etc. For this reason, A tasks have 2 subtypes: Those that are last-minute and those that pop up unexpectedly.

-- Important & Not Urgent Tasks: These tasks are important but no need to be completed right away1,2.
-Rather, they can span through weeks or months to be completed.
-Examples: Undergraduate thesis (due in 3 months), economics essays (due in 1 month), changing a new health insurance plan (in 2 weeks).
-If delayed excessively, these tasks will be moved to the first category (Important & Urgent).
+These tasks are important but there is no need to complete them right away1,2.
+Rather, they can span through weeks or months.
+Examples: Undergraduate thesis (due in 3 months), economics essays (due in 1 month), or changing a new health insurance plan (in 2 weeks).
+If one delays these tasks excessively, these tasks will move to the first category (Important & Urgent).

-The solution is to protect the time1, which can be done in the following example: if someone insists on talking in person, it is a wise choice to call them first to figure out how important it is to require such attention.
-The tasks in these categories are usually interruptions and disruptions in the current workflow, annoying or worthy enough of attention, but are insignificant in essence1,2.
+The solution is to protect the time1.
+For example, if someone insists on talking in person, call them first to figure out how important it is to require such attention.
+These tasks are usually interruptions and disruptions in the current workflow.
+They can be annoying or worthy enough of attention, but are insignificant in essence1,2.

-- Not Important & Not Urgent Tasks: These tasks can be severely delayed or not done at all if required.
-They are usually classified as time wasters1,2,3.
+Contrary to all other categorized tasks, it is possible to severely delay these tasks or not do them at all if necessary.
+They are usually time wasters1,2,3.
 Examples include: Personal entertainment, reading random blog posts or news, watching TV, etc.

-What to Prioritize:
+What to Prioritize